edterbak/NodeRed_Heishamon_control/README.md

 - [NEW] Add connection check with the broker.
 You will find this under [SYSTEM] > [MQTT] </br>
 Pressing [TEST] will send a message to the broker.
 The flow also listens to this topic.
 If the message is NOT received withing 10 seconds, an error line will be added to the [SYSTEM] > [LOG] section </br>
 ![](https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/Node-RED%20Dashboard%20-%20Connection%20check.png?raw=true)

+[14-01-2024] v24.03 Stable.
+Happy new year everyone!
+- [New] Added SMOOTH function to the input signals TOP14 (Outside_Temp) and TOP33 (Room_Thermostat_Temp).
+Average is taken over 4 measurements.
+On top of THAT result, there is now a rate limiter of 1 measurement per 5 minutes.
+For this purpose more than enough.
+- [New] Added new input signal for start-DHW.
+This version is without 'forceful mode'
+- [FIX] The efficiency graph now shows COP (HEAT) over a longer period.
+- [FIX] The new heatpump series K and L should now be supported.
+There was an error in the topic.
+- [FIX] The WAR function showed incorrect temperatures (20c).
+This is now fixed.

 [Back to top](#index)